abroroo/til/React/Migrate to pnpm.md

 ### What’s a Symlink?

-It’s a shortcut that points to another location on disk.
-When you `import lodash`, Node follows the symlink to the global store and loads the real files — not files directly inside your project.
+It’s a file that contiants full path to global store location on disk.
+When you `import lodash`, Node follows the symlink to the global store and uses files from there.

 ---